-- Italy is the world’s 8th largest economy with a GDP of $1.8 trillion in 2016.
-Although Italy emerged from recession in the first quarter of 2015, Italian GDP remains well below its pre-crisis peak.
-Italy’s GDP grew by 0.9% in 2016.
-Analysts predict that the Italian economy will see modest growth in 2017.
+Italy is the world’s 8th largest economy with a GDP of $2.18 trillion in 2018.
+Although Italy emerged from recession in the first quarter of 2015, Italian GDP remains 5 percentage points below its pre-crisis peak.
+Italy’s GDP grew by 0.9% in 2018 and is projected by the Government of Italy to grow by 0.2% in 2019.

-- In 2016 Italy was the 20th largest market for U.S. exports, which totaled approximately $16.8 billion, and the 6th largest export market in the EU, following Germany, the UK, Netherlands, Belgium and France.
+In 2018 Italy was the 19th largest market for U.S. exports, which totaled approximately $23.2 billion, and the 4th largest export market in the EU, following Germany, Netherlands and France.
 However, export values to the Netherlands (Rotterdam) and Belgium (Antwerp) are skewed by the ‘Rotterdam Effect’ where goods are valued at the port of entry, but then distributed throughout the EU.

-- U.S. exports to Italy are concentrated in high-value sectors such as pharmaceutical products (22%), nuclear reactors and machinery (11%), aircraft (6%) and medical instruments (6%).
+U.S. exports to Italy are concentrated in high-value sectors such as pharmaceutical products (17%), machinery (12%), and aircraft (7%).

-- The United States remained Italy’s largest non-EU export market.
-In 2016, the United States was Italy’s third largest destination for exports, with U.S. imports from Italy totaling $45.4 billion, following Germany and France.
-The U.S. had a goods trade deficit with Italy valued at $28.6 billion in 2016.
+The United States remained by far Italy’s largest non-EU export market with roughly a 9% share of all non-EU exports.
+In 2018, the United States was Italy’s third largest destination for exports, with U.S. imports from Italy totaling $50.1 billion, following Germany and France.
+The U.S. had a goods trade deficit with Italy valued at $31.95 billion in 2018.

-- In 2015 Italian foreign direct investment in the U.S. totaled $47 billion, supporting 126,500 U.S. jobs.
+In 2018 Italian foreign direct investment in the U.S. totaled $35.67 billion, supporting 78,200 American jobs.
 Top industry sectors for Italian FDI include industrial machinery, automotive components, metals, software and IT services, consumer products and alternative energy.

-- Italy’s cumulative inward FDI investment equaled 17% of GDP, well below the EU average of 49%, in 2014, due largely to structural problems, which affect domestic as well as foreign investment.
-U.S. direct investment in Italy totaled $22.5 billion in 2015, ranking Italy 8th in Europe, less than half of U.S. investment in France and one-fourth the size of U.S. FDI in Germany.
+Italy’s cumulative inward FDI investment is well below the EU average due largely to structural problems, which affect domestic as well as foreign investment.
+U.S. direct investment in Italy totaled $30.70 billion in 2017, ranking Italy 8th in Europe, less than half of U.S. investment in France and one-fourth the size of U.S. FDI in Germany.
 U.S investment in Italy is concentrated in manufacturing, computer services and software, and energy, with significant industrial relationships in the aerospace and automotive sectors.

-- Small and medium-sized firms (SMEs) dominate Italy’s economy, many of which are family-owned, comprising 99% of Italian businesses and producing 68% of Italy’s GDP
+Small and medium-sized firms (SMEs) -many of them family-owned -comprise 99% of Italian businesses and produce 68% of Italy’s GDP.

-- Italy ranks 50 out of 190 countries in the World Bank Doing Business Report and 60 out of 176 countries in Transparency International’s Corruption Perception Index.
+Italy ranks 51 out of 190 countries in the World Bank Doing Business Report, down from 46 in 2017 and, though its index score is gradually improving, it ranks 53 out of 176 countries in Transparency International’s Corruption Perception Index.